The Waeve (album): Influences

 When asked for a list of albums that inspired The Waeve in an interview with BrooklynVegan, Coxon named Talk Talk's Laughing Stock, King Crimson's In the Court of the Crimson King, Gong's Camembert Electrique, Irma Thomas's The Soul Queen of New Orleans, Van der Graaf Generator's Still Life, and Martin Carthy's Right of Passage; and Dougall named Broadcast's Tender Buttons, Fairport Convention's Unhalfbricking, Young Marble Giants's Colossal Youth, and Penguin Cafe Orchestra's Signs of Life.
+In another interview, Coxon specifically discussed the influence of progressive rock on the album, saying that, "if it wasn't for King Crimson or Van Der Graaf Generator there may not have been saxophone on the album or certain attitudes towards organ sounds," while also naming Gong, Robert Wyatt, Matching Mole, Caravan, and Kevin Ayers.